swade1987/public-speaking/README.md

 ## Speaker Bio

->Steve Wade was one of the founding engineers at KSOC, a Kubernetes security startup.
-Before this, Steve held platform leadership roles at UnderWrite Me and Mettle.
+>Steve Wade founded The Cloud Native Club, a global community for cloud-native enthusiasts.
+He is also a maintainer of the Flux Terraform Provider.
->During these roles, he leveraged the concept of GitOps to provide self-service platforms to developers.
+>As an experienced conference speaker, independent cloud-native consultant, and trainer, Steve shares his expertise worldwide.
->He also provided cloud-native consultancy and training worldwide as a consultant at Apprenda.
-Steve has held leadership roles in various verticals, including real estate, gaming, and the UK parliament.
+>He has held platform leadership roles across various industries, including real estate, gaming, fintech, and the UK Parliament.
->
+>With a BSc in Computer Science, Steve is passionate about cloud-native software development and distributed computing.
->Steve holds a BSc in Computer Science and is passionate about cloud-native software development and distributed computing.
-He can be found as @swade1987 on Twitter and GitHub.
+>Connect with him on Twitter and GitHub at @swade1987.

 - **[&rarr; Profile Pictures](assets/profile-pictures.md)**
 - **[&rarr; Social Links](#social)**